-Expert panel says mistakes led to coronavirus pandemic, but stops short of holding countries, leaders to account
+Analysis | Expert panel says mistakes led to coronavirus pandemic, but stops short of holding countries, leaders to account

 The panel reconstructs how early-warning systems failed and agencies faltered, giving the virus time to spread from the central Chinese heartland to the rest of the world, humbling empires and killing millions as it went.

 The experts conclude that the rules on emerging infectious threats are inadequate, that the WHO could have acted faster and that many governments ignored warnings — with disastrous results.
-They call for the creation of a new global health threat council, reforms to the WHO, updates to the rules governing emerging health threats and action on vaccine equity.
+They call for the creation of a new global health threat council, overhauls to the WHO, updates to the rules governing emerging health threats and action on vaccine equity.

 “The current system failed to protect us from the COVID-19 pandemic.
 And if we do not act to change it now, it will not protect us from the next pandemic threat,” panel co-chair Ellen Johnson Sirleaf, the former president of Liberia, said in a statement released with the reports.

-Although the panel presents what is arguably the most authoritative reconstruction of what happened at a global level, its account often stops short of holding powerful actors to account, undercutting its own findings and raising questions about the feasibility of its calls for reform.
+Although the panel presents what is arguably the most authoritative reconstruction of what happened at a global level, its report often stops short of holding powerful actors to account, undercutting its findings and raising questions about the feasibility of its calls for reform.

 Here is our guide to what the panel says about what happened — and what is left unsaid.